SCK Volunteer Handbook

-Twice a year in June and December we send out a newsletter to our donors and partners with updates and reports about our work together.
-We are working on a monthly email newsletter to stay in touch with all our supporters and to help spread the good news of what we are doing to feed the hungry in Lansing.
+Twice a year in Summer and Winter we send out a newsletter to our donors and partners with updates and reports about our work together.

 If you have further questions, concerns, or would like a visit from our Executive Director Marcia Beer please call her at 517 375 2977 or email at email@example.com.